Ontario Association of Certified Engineering Technicians and Technologists: Governance and operation

 Although OACETT interacts closely with the provincial and federal governments, it is not a governmental organization, and receives no governmental funding.
 OACETT's activities are primarily funded by annual membership dues.

 The association's affairs are governed by an elected council of technician and technologist members.
 Much of the association's operation is aided by volunteer members.

-Master Electrician License
+Master electrician license

-Certified Engineering Technologists and Technicians are one of the 4 classes of certified professional who meet the requirements to write the master electrician exam; The other classes are Journeyman electricians, Professional Engineers, and Journeyman power line technicians.
+Certified engineering technologists and technicians are one of the four classes of certified professional who meet the requirements to write the master electrician exam; The other classes are journeyman electricians, professional engineers, and journeyman power line technicians.

-This is provided for under the Electricity Act, 1998 of Ontario.
+This is provided for under the Electricity Act, 1998, of Ontario.

-Well Technician License
+Well technician license

-Engineering Technologists and Technicians who are registered as Technicians and Technologists in Training with OACETT are subject to a dramatically reduced requirement for licensing.
+Engineering technologists and technicians who are registered as technicians and technologists in training with OACETT are subject to a dramatically reduced requirement for licensing.